jundalisay/sp/content/en/research/sarkar/knowledge/chapter-2.md

 While eating different sweets, people experience delightful variations from one sweet to another.
 - They perceive that the vibrations are similar but not identical.

-The sweet-maker understands this particular trait of human psychology and invents new varieties of sweets accordingly.
+The sweet-maker understands this trait of human psychology.
+- So he invents new varieties of sweets accordingly.

-The vibrations created in the mind are abstract, and the other vibrations are material.
+Some vibrations created in the mind are abstract, some are material.

 **The action of knowing occurs through the medium of sound, touch, taste, smell and form.**